 Divorce is a ‘scar’ no one would like to have in the conservative Indian society.
 Still, many Indians wilfully choose this ‘scar’ than to suffer lifelong in an abusive marriage.
 But is remarriage the viable next step after a painful divorce?
+Should divorce and remarriage go hand in hand?
 This is a question many ‘divorcees’ face in their lives.
 But remember, you are not alone.
 After going through a lot of pain, hurt and negative patterns, finally you get back your newfound ‘freedom’, that is, singlehood.
 How can you compromise it again for a remarriage?
-According to our relationship counsellors, it is a bit normal to feel scared or ‘commitment-phobic’ at this point in time.
+According to our relationship counsellors, it is a bit normal to feel scared or ‘commitment-phobic’ at this point of time.
 You are at your most vulnerable self and wish to not fall into any relationship complications too soon.
 If you feel so, you are not ready for remarriage.
 You need time to heal and overcome the torment caused by the painful divorce.

 Wounds of divorce and heartbreak may take time to heal.
 This immediate period post-divorce may make you feel depressed and dreadful.
 But hey!
 Don’t choose to harbour negative feelings in life.
 Instead, look on the brighter side of life.
 It has given you a second chance, so make full use of it.
 Many see this phase as ‘reinvention’ instead of getting stuck in the past.
 Here are some tips to help you heal after divorce –

 - Work on leading an overall healthy and fulfilling life.
 Hit the gym, jog along the beach, ride a bicycle and feel good.
-Don’t just binge eat, drink or smoke incessantly
+Don’t just binge eat, drink or smoke incessantly.
+Stop thinking of divorce and remarriage in the first place

 - Focus on your career; set up new goals and work towards achieving them.
 Develop a five-year growth plan; map where you see yourself in the next five years and work on it.
 Channelling your energies towards work goals will definitely help you shape post-divorce life positively